“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela

 What do our learners say?

 “I look forward to doing further work with you and SOS again.
 You are a partner organisation that plays a vital role in Shropshire in terms of tackling our climate change challenges and helping us to become carbon neutral,” said Tim Smith – Assistant Director of Commercial Services Place Directorate at Shropshire Council, following attendance at our recent Carbon Literacy for Local Authorities course.

 He attended with a number of others who got their Carbon Literacy certificates.

 Human beings have the capacity to destroy our planet.
 We must now take action to save it.
 We must stop it from becoming another barren rock circling the sun.

 Let’s start with the facts.
 See this video from BBC TV by David Attenborough to understand why there is an emergency and what we must do about it together.

 We face a climate emergency – the facts

-The actions we need to take require a huge behaviour change.
-We need to change the source of energy we use, drive less in electric cars and buses.
-We need to change what we eat.
-We need to insulate our homes better.
-We need to reduce the amount of air travel we make.
-Businesses need to change their products, the way they work and how they buy.
-Farmers need to change farming practices.“We are at a unique stage in our history.
+The actions we need to take requires huge behaviour change.
+People need to change what they eat, how they travel, what they buy, and how they heat and light their homes.
+Businesses need to change the way they work, how they buy and how they design their products and serivces.
+Farmers need to change how they farm animals, and cereals to become carbon neutral.“We are at a unique stage in our history.
 Never before have we had such an awareness of what we are doing to the planet, and never before have we had the power to do something about that.
 Surely we all have a responsibility to care for our Blue Planet.
 The future of humanity and indeed, all life on earth, now depends on us.”
 David Attenborough.

 SAVE OUR SHROPSHIRE WORKSHOPS